PierreCounathe/Globally-and-Locally-Consistent-Image-Completion-Pytorch-Implementation/README.md

 ![](results/cdf3.png)

-## Project Decomposition
+## Organization of this directory

-This project has four main components: 3 .py files and an .ipynb notebook file:
+This project has four main components: 4 .py files and an .ipynb notebook:
 - [models.py](scripts/models.py) contains two classes defining the completion and discrimination networks;
 - [utils.py](scripts/utils.py) contains all the side functions that we needed to perform various tasks;
 - [trainers.py](scripts/trainers.py) contains the implementation of the three training algorithms used to train the GAN;